Descriptive Statistics: Complete Guide to Summarizing and Understanding Data with Python

 • nn: Number of observations

 The division by n1n-1 rather than nn is known as Bessel's correction, which provides an unbiased estimate of the population variance from sample data.
-Variance has an important mathematical property: it is additive for independent variables.
+Variance has a useful mathematical property: it adds up for independent variables.
 However, its units are squared, such as dollars squared, which makes direct interpretation challenging.

 Standard deviation addresses this interpretation issue by taking the square root of variance, returning to the original units: